jaredkrinke/log/content/posts/programming-languages/minimal-dev-env-4.md

 1. Browsing the modern web in a terminal is unpleasant

 # Enter the GUI
 To address the last point, I decided to see if I could get a lightweight GUI environment running on the Pi.
 I hadn't run a Linux desktop in over a decade, but I previously used [Fluxbox](http://fluxbox.org/) and later [GNOME](https://www.gnome.org/), so I'm not completely lost.
-The latter is a full desktop environment, and fairly heavy, so I decided to give Fluxbox a shot (after reading up on how to run rootless X.org).
+The latter is a full desktop environment, and fairly heavy, so I decided to give Fluxbox a shot first (after reading up on how to run rootless X.org).

 Getting X.org up and running with Fluxbox wasn't too difficult, and then I was able to use the [Dillo browser](https://www.dillo.org/) to improve my web browsing experience.
 Unfortunately, everything GUI-related was slow, especially moving windows around.
 Just in case I was missing some sort of hardware acceleration or something, I tested out the official Raspberry Pi OS.
 It was unbearably slow as well (and the build of Chromium appeared to be for ARMv7, which my Pi doesn't support).